AlessandroSaviolo/AlessandroSaviolo.github.io/index.md

 [LinkedIn](https://www.linkedin.com/in/alessandro-saviolo/)
 [GitHub](https://github.com/AlessandroSaviolo)

-If you have any question about my research, feel free to contact me at the following email: _alessandro.saviolo_@_hotmail.com_
+If you have any question about my research, feel free to contact me at the following email: _alessandro.saviolo_ at _hotmail.com_